aikkala/O2MConverter/README.md

 # OpenSim to MuJoCo XML converter

 If you use these converted MuJoCo models in your research, please cite **TBA**, as well as the original models.
-The converted models, as well as the original ones, are available for academic and other non-commercial use.
+The converted models, as well as the original ones, are available for academic and other non-commercial use (check the references given in table below for licenses of original models).

+Disclaimer: I started writing this code when I was still learning MuJoCo and OpenSim, and therefore the code logic is subpar at some places and could use a little update.

 ## Models